lykmapipo/xls2xform-upload/README.md

 //use xlsform in your middlewares chain app.get('/xform', xlsformUpload(), function(request, response) {

-    //obtain xform details from request body
+    //obtain xlsform and xform details from request body
-    //by using fieldName or default to `xlsform` request.body.xlsform;
+    //by using `xlsform` key by default
+    request.body.xlsform;

 });